l-aldarondo/MechaCar_Statistical_Analysis/README.md

 -Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

-## Methodology

-- Used Pandas to convert "tripduration" column to a datetime datatype and maked sure had the correct time format.

-- Used Tableau, to create visualizations that showed:

-  - How long bikes are checked out for all riders and genders.

-  - How many trips are taken by the hour for each day of the week, for all riders and genders.

-  - A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender.

 ## Resources